nicholasgcotton/Nuix-Intake-Scripts/README.md

 ## Allows user to set custom metadata "Source"
 Allows the user to set custom metadata in the field "Source", e.g. SITE 01 ITEM 01.
 For use with [Nuix Export To Evidence & Reports III](https://github.com/nicholasgcotton/NuixExportToEvidence-Reports)

-# Email Cluster Tagging V1
+# Nuix Email Chain Cluster Analysis v1.1
 This can be run as a script, but it's actually faster to do it in the GUI (use the script as a guide).

 Creates a cluster of all emails with name "Email Cluster DATETIME"